-Consumer Financial Protection Bureau Please refer to our concurrent proposal about the changes we have proposed to this rule.
-This notice proposes to amend the final rule issued January 10, 2013, which is set to take effect on January 10, 2014.
-The Bureau is considering comments received and plans to finalize the proposal as soon as possible.
+The Bureau recently finalized changes to this rule.
+The June 2013 ATR/QM Concurrent Final Rule and July 2013 Final Rule both amend the final rule issued January 10, 2013, which is set to take effect on January 10, 2014.
+This guide is updated for these changes.